Orbital Infrastructure Group Inc. (OIG) average volume reaches $1.08M: Is Wall Street expecting a rally? - News Daemon

 Orbital Infrastructure Group Inc. (NASDAQ: OIG) Trading Performance Indicators

-You can see what Orbital Infrastructure Group Inc. (OIG) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.15.
+Take a look at Orbital Infrastructure Group Inc.’s (OIG) current performance indicators.
+Last quarter, stock had a quick ratio of 0.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.13.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -1.10, a number that is poised to hit -0.05 in the next quarter and is forecasted to reach -0.09 in one year’s time.